markosjal/Twain2eSCL/README.md

 How to: (using PHP Development Server) give your Windows host a fixed IP address (heretofore your fixed IP  is referred to as <IPAADDRESS>, and set its hostname to a known value <HOSTNAME>.
-  Install PH
+  Install PHP

   Install Java

   Install Bonjour

-  Install CmdTwai
+  Install CmdTwain

-  Download this project ZI
+  Download this project ZIP

   Copy fies in this project ZIP to C:\html

   Start PHP Development server